lightly-ai/NvidiaTLTActiveLearning/README.md

-# Active Lerarning with the Nvidia TLT
+# Active Learning with the Nvidia TLT
 Tutorial on active learning with the Nvidia Transfer Learning Toolkit (TLT).